Differential transcendence of Bell numbers and relatives: a Galois theoretic approach: Main result: Strong differential transcendence for first-order difference equations

 Notice that $\tau\l(\frac{\a}{1-\a}\r)=\a$, hence the poles of the right-hand side of the expression above are on the same $\tau$-orbit.
 Therefore, replacing $w$ by $w+r$, where $r$ is a rational function, we can ``shift the poles $\neq 0,1$ of $f$ along their $\tau$-orbit".
-The poles of the form $\frac{1}{n}$, for a positive integer $n$, are all moved in the pole $1$, which is in their orbit.
+The poles of the form $\frac{1}{n}$, for any integer $n\geq 2$, can all be moved to the pole $1$, since $\tau(\frac{1}{n})=\frac{1}{n-1}$.
 We conclude that, adding a convenient rational function to $w$, we can suppose that $f$ has only one pole in each $\tau$-orbit, that does not contain $0$.
+We point out that the change of unknown function that we performed does not change the fact that $f$ does not have a pole at $\infty$. \end{enumerate} {Finally, if $f=0$ and $a\neq 1$, the functional equation $\tau(y)=ay$ cannot have a solution $w\in\F$, as noticed in Example~\ref{exa:exponentials}.
+On the other hand, if $a=1$, the solution $w$ is a constant, hence $w\in\K_0$.}